 This is Samuel.
 He is fourteen, and up until recently he lived in the biggest slum in the Indian city of Bangalore.
 Samuel's father died a few years ago and his mother is too ill to care for him, so Samuel moved into St Mary's orphanage and school.
-Here, thanks in part to Missio supporters, Samuel is cared for and provided with education and training for work.
+Here Samuel is cared for and provided with education and training for work.